The basses

 Fret not

 Still on the quest for a 5-string fretless that I was happy with, I chanced on a Mazeti 5-string fretless that was being sold on the Basschat forum.
 I travelled down to near Portsmouth, had a go, liked it, and brought it back with me.
-It is now my main instrument for the originals band Different Glory.
+I used it as my main instrument for the originals band Different Glory.

 Bump and grind